We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-Sleepea +0 points · almost 4 years ago
+Sleepea +0 points · about 4 years ago

 Alcohol use exacerbates sleep apnea risk because it inhibits your body’s ability to breathe while sleeping.